canadianurbaninstitute/measuring-main-streets-azure/README.md

 # Measuring Main Streets

-Welcome to the Measuring Main Streets Platform repository.
+Welcome to the Measuring Main Streets Platform repo.
 MMSP is a SvelteKit-based web application for interactive mapping, data visualization, and research tools, deployed with Azure Static Web Apps.

 ## Table of Contents
 - [Tech Stack](#tech-stack)